-One of the first things I ask my new clients in our BizStorming session is “what are all your streams of income?”
+One of the first things I ask any of my Ultimate Bundle members who are trying to build their businesses is “what are all your streams of income?”
 If they don’t already, I want to work with them to create multiple streams of income to their businesses.
 If you’re a coach, I want to create ways for you to make money outside of working 1-on-1 with clients.
 If you have a product based business, I want to create a way people can work with you in other ways.

 I can’t tell you how crucial it is, no matter what stage you’re in in business, to create multiple streams of income or revenue.

 If your business is solely dependent on you working in a direct exchange for money (i.e., a 1-on-1 coaching session with a client), you already know that there’s only so much time in the day, and only 1 of you.
 If you ever want your income or business to grow, you have to diversify your streams of income.